 At development time, you will typically have NMath installed on your machine.
 To enter your license key into the registry:

 - Open CenterSpace Software | License NMath from your Start menu.

 - Enter your name, email, and license key, and click OK.

-The license key will be written to the registry.
-You can also specify your license key using various other mechanisms: by environment variable, by configuration app setting, and programmatically.
-These mechanisms may be preferable in group development environments, and at deployment.
+You can also specify your license key using various other mechanisms–by environment variable, by configuration app setting, and programmatically–in which case, any keys in the registry are ignored.
+These other mechanisms may be preferable in group development environments, and at deployment.
 (See below.)

-Settings are applied in that order, and resetting a property takes precedent over any earlier values.
-For example, here an environment variable is used:
+Settings are applied in that order, and resetting the license key takes precedent over any earlier values.
+For example, here the environment variable is used: